Adagiri/certifications/anki1.md

 What's the difference between main route table and custom route table?
 Main route table: Default for all subnets, cannot be deleted, applied to subnets without custom route tables.
 Custom route table: Created for specific subnets, provides granular control over routing per subnet.
 What route entry always exists in every route table and cannot be removed?
 The local route: VPC CIDR range → local router.
 This enables communication between all subnets within the VPC and cannot be deleted or modified.
 In a VPC with public and private subnets, how do you control internet access?
 Create separate route tables: Public subnet route table includes 0.0.0.0/0 → IGW.
 Private subnet route table only has the local route (no internet gateway route).

+What are the three types of IP addresses available in AWS VPC?
+Private IP address (for communication within VPC), Public IP address (for internet communication, changes on restart), and Elastic IP address (static public IP that doesn't change on restart).

+How is a private IP address assigned to an EC2 instance?
+Private IP is assigned from the subnet's IP address range when the instance is launched.
+You can specify which private IP to assign, or AWS will dynamically allocate an available IP from the subnet range.

+What happens to public IP addresses when you stop and start an EC2 instance?
+The public IP address is released and a new public IP is assigned from Amazon's pool of public IPs.
+The private IP address remains the same.

+What is an Elastic IP and how does it differ from a public IP?
+Elastic IP is a static public IP address allocated to your AWS account.
+Unlike public IP, it doesn't change when you restart the instance and remains with your account until you release it.

+How are you billed for Elastic IP addresses?
+You're not billed for Elastic IP while it's associated with a running EC2 instance.
+However, you're charged if the Elastic IP is allocated to your account but not associated with a running instance (to prevent IP address waste).

+What is the key difference between IPv4 and IPv6 addresses in VPC?
+IPv4 supports both private and public IP addresses within VPC.
+IPv6 addresses are all public and globally unique - there are no private IPv6 addresses in VPC.

+What is dual stack mode in AWS VPC?
+Dual stack mode allows AWS resources (like CloudFront, Load Balancers) to have both IPv4 and IPv6 addresses simultaneously, enabling communication over both protocols.

+What are the CIDR ranges for IPv6 in VPC?
+IPv6 has fixed CIDR ranges: /56 for VPC and /64 for subnets.
+You cannot choose custom ranges like you can with IPv4.

+What are the two types of firewalls in AWS VPC?
+Security Groups (operate at EC2 instance level) and Network ACLs (operate at subnet level).
+Traffic must pass through both firewalls.

+What is the key difference between Security Groups and NACLs in terms of statefulness?
+Security Groups are stateful - return traffic is automatically allowed.
+NACLs are stateless - you must explicitly allow both inbound and outbound traffic, including return traffic.

+What does "stateful" mean for Security Groups?
+If you allow inbound traffic on a port, the return/response traffic is automatically allowed outbound without needing an explicit outbound rule.
+The same applies in reverse for outbound traffic.

+What does "stateless" mean for Network ACLs?
+You must explicitly define both inbound and outbound rules.
+If you allow inbound traffic, you must also create an outbound rule for the return traffic using ephemeral port ranges (32768-65535).

+What types of rules do Security Groups support vs Network ACLs?
+Security Groups support only ALLOW rules.
+Network ACLs support both ALLOW and DENY rules, making them useful for blocking specific IP addresses.

+How are rules evaluated in Security Groups vs Network ACLs?
+Security Groups evaluate all rules and allow traffic if any rule matches.
+Network ACLs evaluate rules in numerical order (starting from lowest number) and stop at the first match.

+What is the default behavior of a new Security Group?
+By default, all inbound traffic is BLOCKED (no inbound rules).
+All outbound traffic is ALLOWED (allows all traffic to internet).

+What is the default behavior of the default Network ACL?
+The default Network ACL allows ALL inbound and outbound traffic.
+Custom Network ACLs deny all traffic by default until rules are added.

+How can you reference other Security Groups in Security Group rules?
+Instead of specifying IP addresses, you can reference another Security Group ID as the source.
+This allows traffic from any instance attached to that Security Group, making it easier to manage multi-tier applications.

+What are ephemeral ports and why are they important for Network ACLs?
+Ephemeral ports (32768-65535) are temporary ports used by clients to establish connections.
+For Network ACLs, you must allow outbound traffic to these port ranges for return traffic from inbound connections.

+What is the benefit of using Network ACLs for security?
+Network ACLs can DENY specific IP addresses at the subnet level, which Security Groups cannot do.
+This is useful for blocking malicious IPs while still allowing general access through Security Groups.

+At which levels can you apply Security Groups vs Network ACLs?
+Security Groups operate at the ENI (Elastic Network Interface) level, effectively instance-level.
+Network ACLs operate at the subnet level, affecting all instances in that subnet.

+What is the default VPC and what are its characteristics?
+Every AWS region has one default VPC created automatically with CIDR 172.31.0.0/16.
+It has one public subnet per AZ (/20 range), internet gateway attached, and main route table with internet route.

+How many IP addresses are available in a default VPC subnet?
+Each default subnet uses /20 CIDR, providing 4096 total IP addresses (4091 usable after AWS reserves 5 IPs).

+Can you recreate a deleted default VPC?
+Yes, you can recreate the default VPC through VPC console → Actions → Create Default VPC.
+It will restore the same CIDR ranges and configuration.

+What makes a subnet "public" vs "private"?
+Public subnet: Route table has entry for 0.0.0.0/0 pointing to Internet Gateway.
+Private subnet: Route table has NO route to Internet Gateway, only local VPC routes.

+What are the basic steps to create a public subnet?
+1) Create VPC with CIDR 2) Create Internet Gateway and attach to VPC 3) Create subnet 4) Create custom route table 5) Add internet route (0.0.0.0/0 → IGW) 6) Associate route table with subnet 7) Enable auto-assign public IP.

+How do you connect to a private EC2 instance?
+Connect to a public EC2 instance first (bastion/jump host), then SSH from there to the private instance using its private IP address.
+You need to copy your SSH key to the public instance or use SSH forwarding.

+What connectivity does a private subnet instance have by default?
+Private instances can communicate with other instances in the same VPC via local routes, but cannot access the internet (no outbound connectivity) unless NAT Gateway/Instance is configured.